syamfarh/tp/docs/UserGuide.md

 * `calendar`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-<li>You can open calendar window by pressing f3 key.
+<li>You can open calendar window by pressing f3 key
-<li>Arrow key navigate you to different months.
+<li>Arrow key navigate you to different months
-<li>Enter key navigate you back to the current month.
+<li>Enter key navigate you back to the current month
 </div>

 #### Precise expected outputs on success:
-* A pop-up of a new calendar window of the current month that indicate client's appointments in the date.
+* A pop-up of a new calendar window of the current month that indicate client's appointments in the date

 ![calendar format](images/calendarWindow.png)